Revisiting Soliton Contributions to Perturbative Amplitudes: Evaluation of the nonrelativistic form factor

 In the special case where there are no centered moduli, \eqref{eq:1} reduces to the known result that the form factor is just $\mathcal{F}[\phi]$, up to an energy-momentum-preserving $\delta$-function \cite{Goldstone:1974gf} with standard initial and final state normalization factors.

 Let us now comment on the validity of our calculation.
 Note that the result \eqref{eq:1} was obtained in the small-velocity approximation \eqref{manton}; the form of the energy eigenvalues \eqref{nrEvalue} provides a clear manifestation of the nonrelativistic limit.
 However, the regime needed to extract information about the pair-creation process through crossing symmetry requires large velocity exchange and hence momentum transfer of the order of the soliton mass.
-One may be tempted to express the answer in terms of the Lorentz-invariant quantity